This page may contain affiliate links, which means that we may earn from qualifying purchases at no additional cost to you.

 If you’re planning on visiting Chichen Itza with kids, we have all the information you need for an amazing visit!
 We visited the ruins with our 3 young kids and had an incredible experience exploring this ancient site.

-But sometimes it’s hard to find the information you need to plan a trip there with kids and there’s a few things that we wished we would have known before our visit.
+When we were planning our trip we realized that sometimes it can be hard to find the information you need to plan a trip there with kids and there’s a few things that we wished we would have known before our visit.
 That’s why we’ve compiled this handy guide with everything you need to know before visiting Chichen Itza with kids.

 Tips for visiting Chichen Itza with kids